jdelafon/rnacounter/README.rst

 Or better yet, with pip::

-    sudo easy_install numpy
+    sudo pip install numpy
     sudo pip install rnacounter

 It installs as a standard Python library but includes the executable and puts it somewhere in your $PATH.
-Dependencies should be added automatically.
+Dependencies will be added automatically.

 To uninstall with pip::